 AFSEM®nano Atomic Force Microscope

-AFSEM lets you simultaneously image your sample with high resolution, create true 3D-topography representations, and accurately measure heights, distances and even material properties, all while maintaining the large SEM field of view to position your AFSEM cantilever exactly where you want it.
-The powerful AFSEM control software allows for optimised and intuitive measuring, system handling, and data analysis.
+AFSEM nano lets you simultaneously image your sample with high resolution, create true 3D-topography representations, and accurately measure heights, distances and even material properties, all while maintaining the large SEM field of view to position your AFSEM nano cantilever exactly where you want it.
+The powerful AFSEM nano control software allows for optimised and intuitive measuring, system handling, and data analysis.

-The AFSEM is a fully functional atomic force microscope and therefore is capable of all normal measurement modes expected from a standard AFM.
+The AFSEM nano is a fully functional atomic force microscope and therefore is capable of all normal measurement modes expected from a standard AFM.
 Contact mode, intermittent contact mode, non-contact, force-volume, and phase contrast mode are all available and the user can switch between them easily using the controller software.
 The advanced modes, namely Conductive AFM (C-AFM), Magnetic Force Microscopy (MFM) and Electrostatic Force Microscopy (EFM) are also available by using the functional probes.
 Kelvin Probe Force Microscopy (KPFM) and Scanning Thermal Microscopy (SThM) are currently under development.

 Profile